surf-visualization/blospray/readme.md

     - Only the Path Tracer supports advanced materials, like the principled material
     - The lighting in the SciVis renderer is very basic

+* Volumes cannot be transformed properly when using the SciVis rendering.
+This is a current limitation in OSPRay.

 * Volumes are limited in their size, due to the relevant ISPC-based code being built in 32-bit mode.
 See [this issue](https://github.com/ospray/ospray/issues/239).